 What are the benefits of sourdough cookies?

-The wild yeast in sourdough would normally rise products like bread, rolls, etc..
+The wild yeast in active sourdough starter would normally rise products like bread, rolls, etc..
 However, you don’t put it in cookies to cause them to rise.
 The baking powder and baking soda act as rising agents in these.

 I know cookies are not really supposed to be healthy, but sourdough helps these to be better for you than their regular cookie counterparts.
+It’s also a great way to use up leftover sourdough starter or sourdough starter discard.

 This post contains affiliate links, so we may earn a small commission when you make a purchase through links on our site at no additional cost to you.